alinex/node-book/doc/README.md

 The key concepts are "Configuration over Implementation" and "Keep it Simple".

+## Structure of Book

+__Introduction__

+Contains this basic information and some words about Alinex and why and how.

+__Coding__

+Lots of opinionated decisions on how to build the software.

+__Modules__

 You will find a [list of modules](modules.md) which are notable within this documentation.
+And also some more third party modules with short descriptions.

+__Environment__

+And at last some documentation on how to make the development environment work seamlessly with lots of goodies.